ms593/Using-JWT-with-Spring-Security/README.md

 # JWT Authentication with Spring Security

 Welcome to the **JWT Authentication with Spring Security** project!
 This project demonstrates how to secure a Spring Boot application using **JSON Web Tokens (JWT)** and **Spring Security**.
-It includes essential components like user registration, authentication, and authorization.
+It includes essential components like customer authorization.

 ## Table of Contents